lablabs/ansible-role-rke2/README.md

 rke2_airgap_mode: false

 # Airgap implementation type - download, copy or exists
-# - 'download' will fetch the artifacts on each node,
+# - 'download' will fetch the artifacts on each node (and fallback to downloading files locally and pushing to remote),
 # - 'copy' will transfer local files in 'rke2_artifact' to the nodes,
 # - 'exists' assumes 'rke2_artifact' files are already stored in 'rke2_artifact_path'
 rke2_airgap_implementation: download